World Desert Map

 Disclaimer: All efforts have been made to make this image accurate.
 However Mapping Digiworld Pvt Ltd and its directors do not own any responsibility for the correctness or authenticity of the same.

-A desert is a region that obtains incredibly less amount of precipitation or it can be also defined as an area where more water is lost by evaporation than water received by precipitation.
+A location where life forms are known for their endurance and resilience is what makes deserts an astounding physical relief feature.
+From being a witness to undulating sand dunes to housing intricate rock formations, the topography of this region is severely different from other arenas of the world.
+A desert is a region that obtains an incredibly low amount of precipitation, or it can also be defined as an area where more water is lost by evaporation than water received by precipitation.
 Most deserts receive an average precipitation of less than 400 mm annually.

-• Subtropical deserts - they are the hottest deserts with dry terrain and rapid evaporation rate.
+• Subtropical deserts - They are the hottest deserts with dry terrain and rapid evaporation rates.

 DESERT SIZE LOCATION FACTS